bonovoxly/google-app-engine/hugo-go-standard/README.md

 # hugo-go webserver

 A very simple Go webserver.
-Works great with Hugo sites.  http://test.billyc.io was deployed using it.
+Works great with Hugo sites.

 For example, to deploy a Hugo generated blog: